Why is my mulch brown patches

 How often should I replace my mulch?

-The best mulch type depends on your climate and plants, but common options include wood chips, bark, pine needles, and shredded leaves.
+The best type of mulch depends on your climate and landscape, but common options include wood chips, pine needles, or shredded bark.
+Consult a landscaping professional for personalized recommendations.

 Connect with certified professionals in your area